 }Code completion

-Qwen-Coder supports two code completion methods:
+Qwen-Coder supports two code completion methods.
+Select one based on your needs:

-Completions API: Available only for
+Completions API: This method is only supported for the

 Partial Mode

-To use this feature, you can add a message with role set to assistant and partial: true to the messages list.
+To use this feature, add a message with role set to assistant and partial: true to the messages list.
 The content of the assistant message is the code prefix you provide.
 For more information, see Partial mode.

 OpenAI compatible